-Now that I've gone over the definition of key terms and how to interpret the MSPB measure, this slide will discuss what populations of beneficiaries are included and excluded when calculating a hospital's measure.
+Now that I've gone over the definition of key terms and how to interpret the MSPB Measure, this slide will discuss the populations of beneficiaries that are included and excluded when calculating a hospital's measure.
 Beneficiaries included are those who are enrolled in Medicare Parts A and B from 90 days prior to the episode through the end of the episode and who are admitted to a subsection (d) hospital.
-Starting with 2014 data, the beneficiaries covered by the Railroad Retirement Board were also included in the hospital's MSPB measure.
 Beneficiaries that are excluded are those enrolled in Medicare Advantage, those who have Medicare as a secondary payer, or those who died during the episode.

-The next section of this presentation will go through the steps to calculate the hospital's MSPB measure in detail.
+The next section of this presentation will go through the steps to calculate the hospital's MSPB Measure in detail.

 There are eight calculation steps and one reporting step that we will walk through over the next several slides.
-The first step is to standardize claim payments so that spending can be compared across the country.
+The first step is to standardize claim payments, so that spending can be compared across the country.
 The second step is to calculate the standardized episode spending for all episodes in a hospital.
-The third step is to estimate the expected episode spending using linear regression and, in the fourth step, all extreme values produced in Step 3 are Winsorized or bottom coded.
-The fifth and sixth step calculate the MSPB Amount for each hospital.
-In the [seventh and] eighth step, calculate the MSPB measure for a hospital based on the MSPB Amount.
-Finally, in Step 9, we report the MSPB measure for the Hospital Value-Based Purchasing Program for eligible hospitals.
+The third step is to estimate the expected spending using linear regression.

+In the fourth step, all extreme values produced in step three are Winsorized.
+The fifth and sixth step is to calculate the residuals for each episode so that we can exclude outlier episodes.
+The seventh step is to calculate the MSPB Amount for each hospital.
+The eighth step is to calculate the MSPB Measure for a hospital based on the MSPB Amount.
+Finally, in step nine, we report the MSPB Measure for the Hospital Value-Based Purchasing Program for eligible hospitals.

-In Step 1, claims payments are standardized to adjust for geographic differences and payments from special Medicare programs that are not related to resource use, such as hospital graduate medical education funds for training residents.
-However, payment standardization maintains differences that result from the healthcare delivery choices, such as the setting where the service is provided, specialty of the provider, the number of services provided in the same visit, and outlier cases.
-For more information and the full methodology that's used in calculating standardized payments, you can refer to the documents on this ResDAC website.
-The link is included on this slide.
+In step one, claims payments are standardized to adjust for geographic differences and payments from special Medicare programs that are not related to resource use, such as hospital graduate medical education funds for training residents.
+However, payment standardization maintains differences that result from healthcare delivery choices, such as the setting where the service is provided, specialty of the provider, the number of services provided in the same visit, and outlier cases.
+For information on the full methodology that's used in calculating standardized payments, you can refer to documents on the ResDAC website.

 In the second step, all standardized Medicare Part A and B claim payments made during MSPB episodes are summed.
 Payments are defined as Medicare allowed amounts, which includes patient deductibles and coinsurance.
-A claim is defined as occurring during an episode based on the "from date", or the start date variable.
+A claim is defined as occurring during an episode based on the "from date," or the start date variable.
 This means if a claim starts during the MSPB episode and extends beyond 30 days after hospital discharge, the entire claim will be included without proration.

 The third step is to calculate the expected episode spending amount.
 In this step, the episode spending amount is adjusted for age, severity of illness, and comorbidities.

-Specifically, to account for case-mix variation and other factors across hospitals, a linear regression is used to estimate the relationship between a number of risk adjustment variables and the standardized episode cost calculated in Step 2.
+Specifically, to account for case-mix variation and other factors across hospitals, a linear regression is used to estimate the relationship between a number of risk adjustment variables and the standardized episode cost that was calculated in step two.
 Risk adjustment variables include factors such as age, severity of illness, and comorbidity interactions.

-Severity of illness is measured using several indicators, including the Hierarchical Condition Categories, or HCCs; the admission MS-DRG, end stage renal disease indicators, reason for Medicare entitlement through disabilities, and long-term care institutionalized patients.
+Severity of illness is measured using several indicators, including the Hierarchical Condition Categories, or HCCs; the admitting MS-DRG; end stage renal disease; reason for Medicare entitlement through disabilities; and long-term care institutionalized patients.
 The expected spending for each episode is calculated by using a separate model for episodes within a Major Diagnostic Category, or MDC.
-The MDC of an episode is determined by the Medicare Severity Diagnosis-Related Group, or MS DRG, of the index hospital stay.
+The MDC of an episode is determined by the Medicare Severity Diagnosis Related Group, or MS-DRG, of the index hospital stay.